 Here some tips for seasonal purchases:

 - The treats mentioned earlier make nice little gifts.
 Lebkuchen tends to survive travel better than biscuits and Stollen.
-For lovely gift-wrapped edible delights, try the Viennese Konditoreien, too
+For gorgeous gift-wrapped edible delights, try the Viennese Konditoreien, too

 - The markets are a treasure trove of gift ideas.
-Candles are everywhere, as well as hats, bags, scarves and other fashion accessories, glass, wood, leather and pottery items, jams, honey, wine, schnapps (lots of schnapps), various forms of art, and numerous undefinable things you’ll have trouble finding elsewhere
+Candles are everywhere, as well as hats, bags, scarves, jewelry and other fashion accessories, glass, wood, leather and pottery items, jams, honey, wine, schnapps, various forms of art, and numerous undefinable things you’ll have trouble finding elsewhere

-In particular, consider a shopping trip to the Karlsplatz market.
+In particular, consider a shopping trip to the Karlsplatz market (one of my favourites).
 Every stallholder must make their own products and pass a jury test, which ensures a host of booths selling unique handcrafted art and gifts.
-Another good one for excellent arts and crafts is the Schönbrunn market.

-- If you just want to stock up on basic, mass-produced traditional Austrian-style decorations, then most department stores have a Christmas section selling “standard” decorations for much, much less than, for example, at any market
+- If you just want to stock up on basic, mass-produced traditional Austrian-style decorations, then most department stores have a Christmas section selling “standard” decorations for reasonable prices

 Public transport